 QUALITY CHIMNEY LINER SOLUTIONS

 Lindemann has been Chicagoland’s leader in chimney and fireplace repair and maintenance for more than 50 years.
-We deliver top chimney liner solutions for gas and wood-burning fireplace installations that will last long and keep you safe.
+Contact us today for your chimney liner needs.

 Schedule AppointmentRepair or Replace?